401(k) For Small Business in Olivette, MO

 401(k) Plans

-In any 401(k) plan, employees can put savings into the account through money taken out of their paychecks.
-Most 401(k)s have a diversity of investments that may include mutual funds, index funds, bonds, and company stock.
-Employers can employers can deposit an equal amount as their employees as an added benefit to employees.
-Most 401(k) plans must meet strict nondiscrimination requirements, and undergo yearly tests to ensure they remain compliant.
-The IRS sets contribution limits each year; in 2023 that is $22,500, unless you are 50 or older, in which case you can deposit an additional $7,500 as a catch-up contribution.
+In any 401(k) plan, employees can contribute through money taken out of their paychecks.
+Most 401(k)s offer many different investment options.
+Employers can make matching contributions as an additional benefit to employees.
+Most 401(k) plans must abide by rigid nondiscrimination requirements, and undergo yearly tests to ensure they remain compliant.
+The IRS mandates contribution limits each year; in 2023 that is $22,500, unless you turn 50 or older this year, in which case you can deposit an additional $7,500 as a catch-up contribution.

-Olivette, MO companies with multiple employees have a few different options in how they set up their 401(k) plan:
+Olivette, MO employers with multiple employees have a few different options in how they set up their 401(k) plan:

 • Traditional vs. Roth 401(k) Deferrals — Contributions made with a traditional deferral are taxed differently than with a Roth deferral.
-With a traditional deferral, contributions are tax-deferred, meaning the money is deposited before taxes are taken out, and the employee can then deduct the amount contributed from their taxable income.
-When the money is withdrawn it is taxed as ordinary income at the employee's tax rate at the time of withdrawal.
+With a traditional deferral, contributions are tax-deferred, meaning the money is deposited before taxes are taken out, and the employee can then deduct the amount deposited from their taxable income.
+Taxes are paid when the money is withdrawn.

-With Roth deferrals, contributions are made with after-tax dollars, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, as long as the plan participant has been contributing for at least five years and is 59-½ years old when the money is taken out.
-Roth 401(k)s are becoming increasingly popular as they reduce tax liability in retirement.
+With Roth deferrals, contributions are made with after-tax dollars, meaning the money grows tax-free and there are no taxes when the money's withdrawn, so long as the plan participant has had the account for five years and is 59-½ years old when the money is taken out.
+Roth 401(k)s are becoming more popular as they allow plan participants to diversify their tax exposure in retirement.

-• Safe Harbor Provision — If you decide to set up a Safe Harbor 401(k), as a business owner you would be obligated to make contributions that are fully vested when made.
-To meet Safe Harbor requirements, you have four possible ways to contribute:
+• Safe Harbor Provision — If you opt for this provision, as an employer you would be obligated to make fully vested contributions to your employees' plans.
+To meet Safe Harbor requirements, you have four options:

 2. With matching contributions, the employer must match 100% of each eligible employee's contributions up to 3% of their compensation, plus an additional 50% match on the next 2% of their compensation.